knpuniversity/symfony2-series/knpu/installation.rst

 Basically, we need the cache and logs directories to be writable by our terminal user *and* our web server's user, like ``www-data``.
-And if a cache file is created by one user, that files needs to be modifiable by the other user.
+And if a cache file is created by one user, that file needs to be modifiable by the other user.
 It's an epic battle of 2 UNIX users needing to mess with the same set of files.